anasgrt/rancher-fleet-test/README.md

 1. Create directory under `downstream/common/`
 2. Add fleet.yaml and application files
 3. Commit and push
-4. GitRepo `downstream-common` will deploy to all clusters
+4. GitRepo `common` will deploy to all clusters

 ### To DEV Clusters Only

 1. Create directory under `downstream/dev/`
 2. Add fleet.yaml and application files
 3. Commit and push
-4. GitRepo `downstream-dev` will deploy to dev clusters only
+4. GitRepo `dev` will deploy to dev clusters only

 ### To PRD Clusters Only

 1. Create directory under `downstream/prd/`
 2. Add fleet.yaml and application files
 3. Commit and push
-4. GitRepo `downstream-prd` will deploy to prd clusters only
+4. GitRepo `prd` will deploy to prd clusters only

 ## Reference